mattias800/react-native-relay-facebook-neo4j-starter-kit/README.md

 Setup Facebook app id and app name according to Facebooks documentation.
 This is done in the info.plist file.
+The current config is for my test app, which you don't have access to, so login will fail.

 ### 5. Start app